feminism-chat/feminism-chat.github.io/faq.md

 Other common web gateways (kiwiirc, freenode webchat, matrix) are banned due to repeated misuse.

+# What is feminism?

+We define feminism as a collection of movements and ideologies aimed at eliminating political, economic, and social inequalities between genders arising from structural oppression and exploitation of those who aren't men.

 # Am I allowed to disagree with you or hold different opinions?

 Yes, but not about everything.
 Some opinions are mandatory.
 The mandatory opinions are: